anselbrandt/raspberry-pi-5/raspap.md

 sudo nano /etc/NetworkManager/system-connections/preconfigured.nmconnection

-That file needs to be deleted before reboot to prevent NetworkManager from atking over wlan0 and connecting to your WIF
+That file needs to be deleted before reboot to prevent NetworkManager from atking over wlan0 and connecting to your wifi